xHeXifx/adax/README.md

 This repository serves as a hub for various software and scripts along with bots and maybe some software/scripts i've created.
 Explore tools, scripts, and resources designed to enhance your workflow and gaming experience, troubleshoot system issues, and more.

+# THIS SITE IS NOT BUILT FOR MOBILE AND WILL LOOK SHIT

 ## Highlights

 ### 🎮 Game Scripts